JcDenis/docker-dotclear/README.md

 dotclear_version-server_type

 * jcpd/docker-dotclear:latest is base on Debian / Nginx / PHP-FPM
-* jcpd/docker-dotclear:dnf is based on  Debian / Nginx / PHP-FPM
+* jcpd/docker-dotclear:x.xx-dnf is based on  Debian / Nginx / PHP-FPM
+* jcpd/docker-dotclear:x.xx-anf is based on  Alpine / Nginx / PHP-FPM
 * ... (next to come)

 Exemple of a docker compose file with a mariadb database.